Support #269

 I guess it was ?

-Updated by Richel Bilderbeek 10 months ago
+Updated by Richel Bilderbeek about 13 years ago

 The problem with the approach above (using int main(), instead of int main(int argc, char* argv[]) is that the command-line arguments from the user are ignored.